 Configuring AD Sync in a Workgroup Environment (Unsupported)

 Configuring the AD Sync in a Workgroup Environment is a non-standard setup and is unsupported.
-The below information is provided on an as-is basis to assist with setting up the configuration which should allow the syncronization to work, but there is no guarantee it will.
+The below information is provided on an as-is basis to assist with setting up the configuration which should allow the sync to work, but there is no guarantee it will.

 In order for the agent to work, the system requires: